HusseinAl-Omaisi/GeoISA/README.md

 The data will be updated later.

-How to use
+<b>How to use</b>

-Requirement
+<b>Requirement</b>
 1. ndnSIM 2.8
 2. SUMO 1.8.0

-BNF Folder
+<b>BNF Folder</b>
 This folder contains BNF simulation work.
 You can download BNF folder, then run the main application (BNF-App.cc).
 To make any wanted modification such as simulation run time, number of vehicles,.. etc, you can do that in BNF-App.cc.
 The main application is in the scratch folder.

-SUMO Folder
+<b>SUMO Folder</b>
 It contains the sumo and TCL files used in the simulation

-Vanilla VNDN Folder
+<b>Vanilla VNDN Folder</b>
 This folder contains the main files to run the Vanilla VNDN algorithm. just copy the files to the right place in NS-3/ndnSIM folders.

-SFS Folder
+<b>SFS Folder</b>
 This folder contains the main files to run the SFS algorithm. just copy the files to the right place in NS-3/ndnSIM folders.

-CA-VNDN Folder
+<b>CA-VNDN Folder</b> This folder contains the main files to run the CA-VNDN algorithm. just copy the files to the right place in NS-3/ndnSIM folders.

-This folder contains the main files to run the CA-VNDN algorithm. just copy the files to the right place in NS-3/ndnSIM folders.
+<b>GeoISA Folder</b>

-GeoISA Folder
+This folder contains the main files to run the GeoISA algorithm.
+Just copy the files to the right place in NS-3/ndnSIM folders.
-This folder contains the main files to run the GeoISA algorithm. just copy the files to the right place in NS-3/ndnSIM folders.
+GeoISA uses TraCI tool (https://sumo.dlr.de/docs/TraCI.html) to make online interaction between network(NS-3/ndnSIM) and road traffic (SUMO).
+However, in the current published GeoISA, TraCI is not used.
+GeoISA with TraCI while be publish later.So, we use roads of same number of lanes.